neilhewitt/code-dojos/simple-spellcheck/README.md

 The algorithm
 -------------

+The algorithm works like this:

+First, you load the corpus text.
+This is just a large amount of standard English text.
+You identify the set of words in the text and combine this with a word count (for example, for 'the', count all the instances of 'the' in the text).
+This gives you a list of dictionary words and a number indicating how common they are.
+This will be used to predict the most likely alternate spelling for misspelled words.

-The algorithm works like this: you identify misspelled words in a block of text by matching all words that are not in the dictionary list (provided by the corpus file).
+You identify misspelled words in a block of text by matching all words that are not in the dictionary list (provided by the corpus file).
 For each word, you then generate a set of possible alternate spellings, and see which of these match the dictionary.
 Then you offer those matching words as the possible correct spellings.

 To generate the set of alternate spellings, we consider four cases: substitions, transpositions, insertions and deletions.